dbouchet/dbouchet.github.io/_projects/natphoton2025.md

 </p>

 <p align="justify">
 The answer to this is provided by a theoretical measure: the so-called Fisher information.
 It describes how much information a noisy optical signal contains about an unknown parameter, such as the object position.
 If the Fisher information is low, a precise determination of the parameter value is not possible, no matter how sophisticatedly the signal is analyzed.
-Based on the Fisher information, the team was able to calculate an upper limit for the theoretically achievable precision in optical experiments.
+Based on the Fisher information, we were able to calculate an upper limit for the theoretically achievable precision in optical experiments.
 </p>

 <p align="justify">